alaskanlc/lexweb/pages_md/grammar.md

 **Conventions** in this document: Band labels are in [this]{.bl}
 font.
 Options after band labels are in [this]{.w2} font.
-Text that must follow a band is indicated [TEXT]{.txt} (it may contain one or more words, separated by space(s)).
+Text that must follow a band is indicated [TEXT]{.txt}: it may contain one or more words, separated by space(s).
 Sections in this document define classes of related bands, with each bullet being a necessary or optional band, in the order given.
 An ‘OR’ means that only one of several options is allowed.
 Hyperlinks can be followed to the relevant